 Dice up a few jalapeños or serrano peppers and add them to your individual bowl of salsa.
 Or sprinkle some cayenne pepper powder and add a pinch or two of hot red pepper flakes to turn up the heat.

 There are always ways to customize salsa to your liking.
-That is exactly why we have so many salsa recipes on this website, there is something for everyone.
+That is exactly why we have so many different salsa recipes on this website, there is something for everyone.

 Equipment Required To Can Salsa

 However, this mild salsa recipe is designed for those individuals who want shelf stable salsa that can last for over a year.
-Of course you could make the salsa as instructed and eat it right away.
+Of course, you could make the salsa as instructed and eat it right away.

 Or you could place it in a covered container and refrigerate or freeze it as well.
 Although I find that it tastes best after it has been sitting at room temperature for a few weeks.